jackiehjm/stx-docs/doc/source/node_management/kubernetes/hardware_acceleration_devices/uploading-a-device-image.rst

         this image applies to.

     **<key\_signature>**
-        A hexidecimal string identifying the root key device image.
+        A hexadecimal string identifying the root key device image.

     **<revoke\_key\_id>**
         A decimal key ID for the key revocation device image.

     **<bitstream\_id>**
-        A hexidecimal string of the functional device image.
+        A hexadecimal string of the functional device image.

     **<name>**
         The name of the device image \(optional\).